 At the level of state administration bodies, the Regional Public Health Authorities conducted inspections at EUSTREAM focused on compliance with the measures issued by the Public Health Authority of the Slovak Republic in the event of a threat to public health and did not identify any deficiencies.
-Audits conducted by the trade union inspector for OSH, PPE and the Confederation of Trade Unions of the Slovak Republic, identified no deficiencies.

 EUSTREAM has established an OSH and environmental management system.
-Compliance with legislation and related standards has been confirmed by internal audits, inspections of state administration bodies and an external supervisory audit at the end of 2022.
+Compliance with legislation and related standards has been confirmed by internal audits, an external supervisory audit performed in Q2 2024 and inspections of state administration bodies.